jcksndfrd/FlackPad/README.md

 ## **II.
 Flackpad Application**
 ### *1. How to run our program*
- - Java version 1.8 or greater is required to launch this application
+ - Java version 1.8 or greater is required to run this application
  - Simply launch the FlackPad application (JAR)
+ - A conguration file will be automatically generated if one is not in the working directory

 ### *2. Core features*
 This application has the following core features, as per the assignment brief:
  - New, Open, Exit, Time & Date, About
  - Select, Copy, Paste & Cut, Delete
  - Save, Save As, Search
  - Print
+ - Ability to open ODT and RTF files (Saving does not overwrite the original files)
- - Export to PDF (PDF Conversion Function)
+ - Exporting to PDF (PDF Conversion Function), ODT and RTF
  - Source Code Syntax Highlighting (Theme-Based)
  - Configuration File to Save Font & Theme Options (YAML)